-The Carbon Critical Net-Zero fund was created to allow New Zealanders to donate to the world’s most effective charities fighting climate change.
-100% of your donation gets passed on to charity and it’s tax-deductible, too!
+The Carbon Critical Net-Zero Fund was created to allow New Zealanders to donate to the world’s most effective charities fighting climate change.
+And it’s tax-deductible, too!

 Better yet, start a regular savings habit, putting aside a few dollars a month into your own ‘climate fund’ and donate this at regular intervals.